mlochbaum/Singeli/README.md

 Note that `if` can also be used as a constant-time switch: if the argument is a number, it must be 0 or 1, and compiles only one block, or none if the condition is 0 and there's no `else`.

+### For loops

+A for "loop" looks a lot like the for-each loops that are becoming common in high-level as well as low-level languages.
+Appearances are decieving, since it's really a special kind of generator call that can evaluate the block when it executes.
+But it covers the for-each functionality pretty well, with the right `for` generator.

+    # Loop over three pointers with a specific range
+    # Expressions in the descriptor like len/2 are only evaluated once
+    @for (dst, a, b over i from len/2 to len) {
+      dst = a + b + i
+    }

+    # Use "in" to give the element a different name from the pointer
+    @other_for (x in src over n) x = 2*x

+The name after `@` is just a name, and is called as a generator.
+The following definition of `for` gives a typical C-like loop.
+It's passed a block and evaluates it with `exec`; the details are discussed below.

+    def for{vars,begin,end,block} = {
+      i:u64 = begin
+      while (i<end) {
+        exec{i, vars,block}
+        i = i+1
+      }
+    }

+#### Descriptor

+The *descriptor* is the part in parentheses, and lists the variables and range to use for the loop.
+It provides the `vars` (a tuple of pointers), `begin`, and `end` parameters to the `for` generator above, and it defines which names are used in the main block of the loop, which then forms the `block` parameter.

+Here's the pattern.
+Square brackets `[]` indicate an optional part, and the `…` means more pointers can appear, separated by commas.

+    [name ["in" pointer], … "over"]
+      [index ["from" begin] "to"]
+        end

+That's a lot of options!
+You can have any number of pointers, and can leave the index out—although an oddity is that you have to include it if you want a starting value different from the default of `0`.
+Some possibilities with the typical interpretations are listed below.

+- `@for (num)`: repeat `num` times
+- `@for (x in arr over len)`: iterate over elements
+- `@for (i to num)`: iterate over a range
+- `@for (i from a to b)`: same, with a half-open range `[a,b)`
+- `@for (dst, src over i to len)`: iterate over two pointers with an index

+Other than the fixed default starting point of `0`, the interpretation of the start and endpoint is all done by the generator that's used for the loop.
+It could ignore those values and always run exactly once, run backwards, or something else.

+#### For generator

+Once the descriptor and body are parsed, the following values are passed to whatever generator is named after `@`, and the result of the loop is whatever comes out.
+The names `vars` and so on are only for explanation, as they are nameless in Singeli compilation.

+- `vars`: a tuple, the values of all pointers listed before "over"
+- `begin`: the value of the expression after "from"
+- `end`: the value of the expression at the end, (after "to" if it's there)
+- `block`: a special value produced from the for loop's body

+Most of the time the generator will evaluate the block—otherwise what's the point?
+This is done with the built-in generator `exec{}`, which is where the magic happens.
+It's called with `exec{index, ptrs, block}`, where `ptrs` is a tuple of pointers (it doesn't have match `vars` created by the for loop), `block` is a for loop block value, and `index` is an index.
+Then it:

+- loads a value from each pointer with `load{p, index}`,
+- evaluates the block using these loaded values and `index`,
+- stores any modified values with `store{p, index, new_value}`, and
+- returns the result of block evaluation (probably to be ignored)

+Here are some examples.

+    # The standard for loop, yet again
+    def for{vars,begin,end,block} = {
+      i:u64 = begin
+      while (i<end) {
+        exec{i, vars,block}
+        i = i+1
+      }
+    }

+    # Loop expanded at compile time, implemented with recursion
+    # Assumes begin and end are constant, to use compile-time if
+    # Each exec{} compiles to code with a constant index
+    def for_const{vars,begin,end,block} = {
+      if (begin<end) {
+        for_const{vars,begin,end-1,block}
+        exec{end-1, vars,block}
+      }
+    }

+    # Loop over vectors of length vlen
+    def for_vec{vlen}{vars,begin,end,block} = {
+      # Cast each pointer to a vector
+      def vptr{ptr:P} = reinterpret{*[vlen]eltype{P}, ptr}
+      def vvars = each{vptr, vars}

+      # Endpoints for vector part
+      def vb = (begin+(vlen-1))/vlen  # Round up
+      def ve = end/vlen               # Round down

+      # Do the loops
+      for{ vars, begin,   vlen*vb, block}
+      for{vvars, vb,      ve,      block}
+      for{ vars, vlen*ve, end,     block}
+    }

+`for_vec` showcases the flexibility of this approach.
+Since `for` is a normal generator, it can be called to avoid rewriting the same `while`-based logic everywhere.
+And since any pointer can be passed to `exec`, modified pointers `vvars` with a different type are fair game.
+This means `block` will need to handle two different variable types, `T` and `[vlen]T`—fortunately Singeli is designed to support exactly this kind of polymorphism.
+And it's a requirement you control since you can decide what kind of for loop to use.
+Finally, `for_vec` takes another parameter *before* being called as a loop.
+It's invoked with, say, `@for_vec{8} (…)`.

 ## Built-in generators

 The following generators are pre-defined in any program.
 They're placed in a parent scope of the main program, so these names can be shadowed by the program.